department-of-veterans-affairs/vagov-content/pages/education/gi-bill/post-9-11/benefit-rates.md

 ### [Compare all Veteran education benefits](/education/types-of-education-benefits/)

-Learn about the different types of VA education benefits available to service members, Veterans, members of the National Guard or Reserves, or qualified survivors or dependents.
+Learn about the different types of VA education benefits available to service members, Veterans, members of the National Guard or Reserves, and qualified survivors or dependents.

 ### [Veterans’ Educational Assistance Program (VEAP)](/education/other-va-education-benefits/veap/)